-November-December of sophomore fall: cohort-building in Durham, visits from and contact with DUML faculty, seminars on the scientific method and how to conduct research
+November-December of sophomore fall (continue into sophomore spring): cohort-building in Durham, visits from and contact with DUML faculty, seminars on the scientific method and how to conduct research

 Sophomore spring or later: courses and research at the marine lab (at least one semester of research)

 Senior fall: professional development in Durham (CVs, networking, graduate school, etc.)

 Senior spring: write honors thesis for Graduation with Distinction

 For additional information, please contact Program Director, Dr. Meagan Dunphy-Daly (firstname.lastname@example.org).